JoelSjogren/video-organizer/HELP.md

 To download subtitles, check out [addic7ed-cli](https://github.com/BenoitZugmeyer/addic7ed-cli).
 Because it supports the *filelist* format that vorg uses to save file information, downloading subtitles is as easy as

     $ addic7ed E19.avi

+For syncing your video folders, for example [local hdd] -> [usb hdd], rsync is handy:
+    $ rsync -a /home/joel/Video /media/USB-HDD/Video